 - Detective Sergeant John Linton, Assistant Commander, MD State Police, Criminal Enforcement Division, Technical Investigation Section

 - Ryan Shields, Assistant Professor, School of Criminology and Justice Studies, UMASS-Lowell

 - Once you have registered to attend the symposium, the link to register for CEUs will be in your confirmation email.

 - CEUs will be distributed after the event to those that registered for CEUs in advance.
 Space is limited.
 Cash, credit cards, and personal checks will not be accepted on the day of the event.

 - For questions, please call University of Maryland's Office of Continuing Professional Education at 410.706.1839.

 Help Wanted: Adolescent Experiences in a Sample of Adolescents with an Attraction to Younger Children

 This year's "lunch and learn" features a luncheon and talk by John Thorne, a graduate student in the Department of Mental Health.
-Lunch is $10, and space is limited so please register early.

 Following Mr. Thorne's talk, please join us for dessert and a chance to network with other attendees.
 This event is open to all registered symposium attendees.

 Who Should Attend This Event?